socialawy/MetaStripper/README.md

 # MetaStripper
 Ever shared a document, image, or video without realizing embedded metadata could expose sensitive details?
 MetaStripper helps remove hidden data before sharing.
 MetaStripper is a tool to remove metadata from various file types, ensuring privacy and security by cleaning sensitive information.
 It provides a graphical user interface (GUI) and supports multiple file formats.
-This project includes a Python script and portable executables for Windows, (and you can do that for macOS, and Linux).
+This project includes a Python script and portable executables for Windows, (you can do the same for macOS, and Linux).

 ## Contents
 - `metastripper.py`: Python source script (requires Python 3.11 and dependencies).
-- `MetaStripper.exe`: (optional, you can compile it yourself)Portable executable for Windows.
+- `MetaStripper.exe`: Portable for Windows (optional, find it in  release, or create it from the Py script).
 - `MetaStripper` (macOS): Portable executable for macOS (optional, build required).
 - `MetaStripper` (Linux): Portable executable for Linux (optional, build required).
 - `LICENSE`: MIT License.
 - `ffmpeg.exe` (optional): For video metadata removal on Windows.
-- `ffmpeg.md` (optional) To download the last compatible version for your OS, through the offical link.
+- `ffmpeg.md`: For video metadata removal on Windows.
+Download the last compatible version for your OS.
-- `requirements.txt` (For compiling).
+- `requirements.txt` (For python).
 - `MetaStripper_UI_Screenshot.png`

 ## Download MetaStripper
 The latest version of MetaStripper is available for download via GitHub Releases:
 👉 [Download MetaStripper.exe](https://github.com/socialawy/MetaStripper/releases/latest)